 - Our ability to take in information through all of 8 senses,

-- Our ability to then organize and interpret all this sensory information and give it meaning,
+- Then organize and interpret all this sensory information and give it meaning,

-- Our ability to respond to that information in a purposeful manner
+- Lastly, respond to that information in a purposeful manner

 - You hear something behind you.
 Your brain organizes and interprets that information.
 You respond by turning your head around to see what it is, or